heutelbeck/sapl-policy-engine/.clusterfuzzlite/README.md

-Clusterfuzzlite uses images which have JDK 15 installed, this project needs atleast JDK 17.
+# SAPL Clusterfuzzlite

+This folder is used to integrate SAPL with Project [Clusterfuzzlite](https://google.github.io/clusterfuzzlite/).

+However, this integration is not used because **Clusterfuzzlite uses** Docker images, which use **JDK15**.

+**SAPL requires** at least **JDK17**. **JDK21 would be ideal**.

-That's why our tests are run with the JUnit-Integration (which uses libfuzzer under the hood as well as Clusterfuzzlite does).
+For this reason, the project uses its own tests using JUnit. (which uses libfuzzer under the hood as well as Clusterfuzzlite does).
+For more information on the fuzzing method used, see here [Jazzer](https://github.com/CodeIntelligenceTesting/jazzer)